 I freelance.
 Stream of consciousness.

 I don’t care about art history.

 Writing is less an artistic endeavor and more about synthesizing and cogently expressing ideas.
-The art of writing is cogently articulating your particular point of view or sharing a key summation. (said like an experienced essay writing/debate team president who hasn’t written any poems lately.
+The art of writing is cogently articulating your particular point of view or sharing a key summation.
+(Said like an experienced essay writing/debate team president who hasn’t written any poems lately.
 Rosencrantz and Guildenstern are dead!)

 Your favourite aspect of homeschooling…

 Scheduling freedom.
-I don’t want to be told Wednesday is soup and crackers night at kindergarten.
+I don’t want to be told Wednesday is soup and crackers night at the kindergarten.
 I don’t have to dance to anybody else’s dance.

 As a libertarian, I reject the monolithic government point of view that is foisted upon our children.
 And I value the ability to intelligently analyze multiple ways of approaching problems and thinking about the world around us.

 Your least favourite aspect of homeschooling…

 How it affects my sleep post-night shift.
 People are in the house.